nhsengland/datascience/docs/what_is_data_science/How you can learn Data Science.md

 For this purpose we've put together a **monthly newsletter** with valuable **insights**, **training opportunities** and **events** for people interested in learning more about the various aspects of data science, further developing their skills, and progressing in their career:

 <center>
-[NHS England Data Science Professional Development Newsletter](https://nhsengland.github.io/datascience-pd-newsletter/){ .md-button .md-button--primary target="_blank"}
+<a href="https://nhsengland.github.io/datascience-pd-newsletter/" class="md-button md-button--primary" target="_blank">NHS England Data Science Professional Development Newsletter</a>
 </center>

 !!! note